 Things commenced to hum.
-Telegrams were sent at once.
-Things commenced to hum.
 Telegrams were sent at once to all troops concerned and were confirmed later by 'phone.
 Col. Thompson, 108th Infantry, was wired to go to Auburn and take charge of all troops, and (since it was felt that tear-gas grenades might be a vital factor in such an outbreak) Maj.
 A. D. Reutershan, who had just returned from the U. S. Army Chemical Warfare School at Edgewood Arsenal, was sent for and directed to go at once to Auburn to take charge of such work, arrangements being made with Maj.
 Vaughn, 27th Division Aviation, for his transportation and that of a supply of grenades which he was to take with him.